Stephen F. Austin State University: Mathematics, B.S.

 University of Texas Health Science Center, Houston – School of Public Health: Biometry, Ph.D.
 Candidate

-Paul Lewis currently serves as Senior Statistician at Proxima Clinical Research, Inc. Proxima is a contract research organization focused on assisting emerging pharmaceutical and medical device companies in clinical product development.
+Paul Lewis currently serves as Senior Statistician at Proxima Clinical Research, a contract research organization that serves the emerging drug and medical device industries.

 He has almost 20 years of experience in clinical research and previously served as Vice President and Senior Statistician at SYNERGOS, Inc., which was acquired by inVentiv Health (VTIV) in 2006.
 He later served as COO and owner at Emily Graham, DDS PC.
 Through his consulting experience, he has advised many life sciences companies on statistical methodologies, regulatory affairs, and clinical product development, and has represented clients at the FDA.